 Gastroenteritis

-- Gastroenteritis presentations to sentinel GPs decreased while presentations to EDs remained stable in the past week. - Notifications for rotavirus decreased slightly and detections of norovirus decreased in the past week.
+- There were no gastroenteritis presentations to sentinel GPs in the past week and presentations to EDs remained below baseline levels. - Notifications for rotavirus increased and detections of norovirus at PathWest decreased in the past week.

 Other vaccine-preventable diseases